Meekaylah/movie_discovery-webapp/README.md

 ## User Interface

-The application features a responsive and visually appealing user interface designed to replicate the Figma design provided in the task.
+The application features a responsive and visually appealing user interface designed to replicate the [Figma design](https://www.figma.com/file/tVfgoNfhYkQaUkh8LGqRab/MovieBox-(Community)?node-id=1231%3A344&mode=dev) provided in the task.
 The top 10 movies are listed on the homepage, displayed in a grid layout with their movie posters.
 Each card component displays the movie title and release date.

 ## Movie Search